Why is my backflow preventer frozen

 How can I prevent my backflow preventer from freezing?

-When should I call a plumber for a frozen backflow preventer?
+When should I call a professional for a frozen backflow preventer?

-If the backflow preventer is severely frozen or you're unable to thaw it yourself, it's best to call a professional plumber.
-They have the tools and expertise to safely and effectively address the issue.
+If you are unable to thaw the backflow preventer yourself or if you suspect any damage to the device, it's best to call a professional plumber.
+They have the tools and expertise to safely and effectively diagnose and repair a frozen backflow preventer.

 Connect with certified professionals in your area